cr0sh/Rockit-LMS/README.md

 # Rockit-LMS
-Rockit - Lightweight Minecraft:PE Server, with full multi-core support for performance enhancement Still in development, and does not work now.
-I'm expecting first 'playable' alpha build to be released by late 2015.
+Rockit - Lightweight, non-dependent MCPE Server, with better multicore support&performance enhancement Still in development, and does not work now.
+If you want to contribute, coding styles should be united with `GoFmt` or similar tool.
+Please run before committing.